otto-de/api-guidelines/api-guidelines/rest/hypermedia/maturity-level/rules/must-implement-rest-maturity-level-2.md

 ---
-type: MUST
 id: R000032
 ---

-# implement REST maturity level 2
+# MUST implement REST maturity level 2

 For all our APIs, we strive for a good implementation of [REST Maturity Level 2](https://martinfowler.com/articles/richardsonMaturityModel.html#level2) as it enables us to build resource-oriented APIs that make full use of HTTP methods and status codes.
 This is reflected in many rules of our guidelines, such as: